sr2498/resume-layout/README.md

 # Resume-layout using HTML and CSS

-This repository contains the HTML and CSS files for Sandhya Rani's resume website.
+This repository contains the HTML and CSS files for Sandhya Rani's resume website using Everyman brand archetype.

 ## Description

 Sandhya Rani's resume website is designed to showcase her skills, experience, education, and projects.
 It consists of an HTML file (`index.html`) and a CSS file (`main.css`) that together create a visually appealing and responsive web page.
+The Background picture, colors and font of web page represents "Everyman brand archetype".

 ## File Structure